 Many questions received often depend on the goals of the person asking the question.
-Just starting a fitness program with running or swimming and wondering what kind of gear is needed or preferred is different than those seeking different goals like triathlons, marathons, military, and even special ops level goals.
-Here is an answer that answers a common question for any level of swimming in pools regardless of goals:
+Just starting a fitness program with running or swimming and wondering what kind of gear is needed or preferred is different than those seeking different goals such as triathlons, marathons, military and special ops.
+Here is an answer to a common question for any level of swimming in pools, regardless of goals:

 Swimming in a pool with fins is nothing new.
-Swim teams, beginners, advanced master swimmers, SCUBA divers, and military special ops trainees will use swimming pools in their training as well as fins on their feet.
-But, it truly depends on your goals.
+Swim teams, beginners, advanced master swimmers, SCUBA divers and military special-ops trainees will use pools in their training as well as fins on their feet.
+But it depends on your goals.
 Just swimming?
-Get some slip-on flippers (FINIS brand is great option.)
+Get some slip-on flippers.
+(FINIS brand is a great option.)

-For special ops - you need a stiffer and longer SCUBA fin that requires booties also, a you will be issued Rocket fins, or Jet Fins if spec ops is in your future.
-Your ability to swim 45-90 minutes or more with fins will be required regularly in military diving/combat swimming programs (SEAL, Divers, SWCC, PJ, RECON, MarSOC, etc).
+For special ops, you need a stiffer and longer SCUBA fin that requires booties. too.
+You will be issued Rocket fins or Jet Fins if spec ops is in your future.
+Your ability to swim 45-90 minutes or more with fins will be required regularly in military diving/combat swimming programs (SEAL, divers, SWCC, PJ, RECON, MARSOC, etc.).

 Here is a sample leg swimming workout to build your leg joints and muscles for longer endurance with fins: